t4skmanag3r/tf_pydf/README.md

         ["tagliatelle", "rotini", "rigatoni"],
     }

+# Create a new instance of the document model
 model = Model()

 # Add documents to the model
 for doc_id, doc_content in documents.items():
     model.add_doc(doc_id, doc_content)